r-lib/conflicted/README.md

 `library(strict)` affects code in the current script/session only (i.e. it doesn't affect code in others packages).

--   An alternative conflict resolution mechansim.
+-   An alternative conflict resolution mechanism.
 Instead of warning about conflicts on package load and letting the last loaded package win, strict throws an error when you access ambiguous functions:

     ``` r
     library(strict)